AET-Automation-Engineer-Training/aet_junbot/junbot_tools/gazebo_mecanum_plugins/README.md

 This repository is for your reference only. copying, patent application, academic journals are strictly prohibited.

-Copyright © 2021 ZM Robotics Software Laboratory.
+Copyright © 2021 junbot Robotics Software Laboratory.